arielperez82/arielperez.io/public/cv/Ariel_Perez_Resume_2025.md

 As Tinybird's first Field CTO, served as the technical bridge between the company and the market, working with global customers, prospects, partners, and internal teams to communicate complex real-time analytics solutions as tangible business value.

-- Led DevRel and Sales Engineering teams, tripling high-quality technical content production while significantly increasing win rates.
+- Led DevRel and Sales Engineering teams, tripling technical content production while significantly increasing deal win rates.
 - Implemented systematic deal win/loss reviews to accelerate learning across sales, shortening sales cycles by 30%.
 - Drove prioritization of capabilities and features that directly led to closing of enterprise deals worth hundreds of thousands in ARR.
-- Provided executive-level technical leadership in prospect engagements, enabling the CEO and CTO to focus on strategic initiatives rather than sales meetings.
+- Provided executive-level technical leadership in prospect engagements, freeing the CEO and CTO to focus on strategic initiatives.

 ### [**Split Software**](https://www.split.io/)